joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/capturing-sound-input.md

     	}
     }

-The `StatusEvent.code` property will contain “Microphone.Unmuted” if access was allowed, or “Microphone.Muted” if access was denied.
+The `StatusEvent.code` property will contain "Microphone.Unmuted" if access was allowed, or "Microphone.Muted" if access was denied.

 The `Microphone.muted` property is set to `true` or `false` when the user allows or denies microphone access, respectively.
 However, the `muted` property is not